sboesebeck/morphium/MorphiumDoku.md

 - thread safety: all aspects of _Morphium_ were tested multithreaded so that it can be used in production
 - performance: one of the main goals of _Morphium_ was to improve performance.
 The Object Mapping in use is a custom implementation that was built especially for _Morphium_, is very fast and to improve speed even further, caching is part of the core features of _Morphium_
 - cluster awareness: this is essential nowadays for high availability or just mere speed. _Morphium_s caches are all cluster aware which means you will not end up with dirty reads in a clustered environment when using _Morphium_(fn)
+- independent from mongoDB Driver: _Morphium_ does not have a direct dependency on the mongoDB java driver, instead it considers it to be provided.
+This means, you can have a different version of the driver in use than the one _Morphium_ was last tested with (you do not need the latest and grates, usually it is backward compatible).
+In addition to that, _Morphium_ does not directly use MongoDB or BSON classes but offers its own implementation.
+For example the `MorphiumId`, wich is a drop in replacement for `ObjectId`.

 ### Concepts